January transfer window: What does every Premier League club need?

 Fred and Scott McTominay are decent players but United need a true ball-winning, deep-lying playmaker in midfield.
 That would help protect their sometimes brittle defense and give them balance.
 Boubacar Kamara from Marseille and USMNT’s Tyler Adams are two players to keep an eye on as United may well look to sign younger players with potential under Ralf Rangnick’s leadership.
 Right back is also an area they can upgrade.

-They are said to be closing in on Kieran Trippier, which would be a great buy.
+They have signed Kieran Trippier, which is a great buy.
 Lille center back Sven Botman is a target too.
 In the first window under their new owners, Newcastle have a lot of money to spend (everyone knows that) so they will make moves but they may have to pay over the odds.
 Improving their defense is key if they want to stay in the Premier League under Eddie Howe.

 Norwich City – Center backs, striker